lablup/rraft-py/README.md

 This binding bypasses the memory management differences between Python and Rust through the following API modeling, which is quite different from typical Python use cases.

-Types have ownership of their respective types.
+General types have *ownership* of their respective types.

 For example, instances created with the `Config` constructor are modeled to have ownership of the `Config` object in Rust.

 Apart from this, there is a type named `Config_Ref`, which is modeled as a reference "Container Object" that only holds a reference to the `Config` type.

 The most of APIs of `rraft-py` are modeled internally to handle both types with ownership and container object types.

 However, a few APIs may require only types with ownership.
-This kind of type information is specified in the [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi) file.
+This kind of type information is specified in the [rraft.pyi](https://github.com/lablup/rraft-py/blob/main/rraft.pyi).
 Passing a reference to an instance without ownership in Python to an API cause segmentation fault (named `destored_error`) which is hard to debugging.

 Understanding Rust's ownership concept can help you resolve these kinds of problems.